-A: Yes, but each entrant is limited to three scripts per competition year.
-Each entry requires a separate online application form and entry fee.
-Under no circumstances may an entrant submit different versions or multiple copies of the same script.
-Doing so may result in all versions of the script being disqualified.
-Each writer, whether a sole author or member of a collaborative writing team, may enter no more than three scripts.
+A: For the 2022 competition, a single entrant or writing team may submit a maximum of ONE script.
+Under no circumstances may an entrant or writing team submit different versions or multiple copies of the same script or submit multiple scripts.
+Doing so may result in all of their entries being disqualified.
+Each writer, whether a sole author or member of a collaborative writing team, may enter no more than ONE script.